prakhar234/cryptocurrency-analyzer/README.md

 In the project directory, you can run:

-### `npm install`
+### `npm run dev-install-dependencies`

-Run npm install after cloning the repository to install all the dependencies required for backend.\
+This will install all the dependencies required for both frontend and backend.
+This is the first script to be run once the repository is cloned.
-Go to client directory inside cryptocurrency-analyzer folder and run npm install again to install all the dependencies required for frontend.

 ### `npm run start`